Leviticus 10 – The Conduct of Priests

 And Moses called Mishael and Elzaphan, the sons of Uzziel the uncle of Aaron, and said to them, “Come near, carry your brethren from before the sanctuary out of the camp.”
 So they went near and carried them by their tunics out of the camp, as Moses had said.

-a.
-Come near, carry your brethren from before the sanctuary out of the camp: Moses would not send a consecrated priest (Aaron or one of his sons) to carry these dead bodies outside the Tabernacle courts to burial.
+b.
+They went near and carried them by their tunics out of the camp: Moses would not send a consecrated priest (Aaron or one of his sons) to carry these dead bodies outside the Tabernacle courts to burial.
 The work of burial had to be done instead by these relatives.

 2. (6-7) Mourning is prohibited.